Last updated September 2018

 When providing permission for third party organisations to share your data you should check their Privacy Policies carefully to understand fully how they will process your data.

 Supporter Research and Analysis

 We may use data analysis and profiling techniques to ensure communications are relevant and timely, and to provide an improved experience for our supporters.
 We do this because it allows us to understand the background of the people who support us and helps us to make appropriate requests to supporters (for example for further donations or to leave a gift in their will).
-Importantly, it enables us to raise more funds, more quickly and more cost-effectively and so help Sense to continue to deliver services for people who are deafblind, have sensory impairments or complex communication needs.
+Importantly, it enables us to raise more funds, more quickly and more cost-effectively and so help Sense to continue to deliver services for people living with complex disabilities, including those who are deafblind.

 We may also use additional external sources of data to increase and enhance the information we hold about you.
 This may include obtaining details of changes of address, date of birth, telephone numbers and other contact details, information related to your wealth, consumption and demographic data.